-In the same way as content flows within and across projects, rights may also be created and transferred between individuals and organisations.
-Ownership over the physical or digital carrier of a work does not automatically entail ownership of the Intellectual Property Rights or a licence for the distribution or repurposing of content.
+Note that ownership over the physical or digital carrier of a work does not automatically entail ownership of the IPR or a licence for the distribution or repurposing of content.
 For example, a museum may own a painting but still may not be able to digitise it.
 Even when the rights owner provides a digitisation licence, this may allow the making of copies only for preservation purposes and not for dissemination to the general public.

-7.2.4 Flows
+8.4.3 Flows